mikeywilsonuk/unattended-test-webservices/README.md

 ## My Assumptions

-* Member resources would be stored in an in-memory data service.
+* Member resources will be stored in an in-memory data service.

 <br>

 ## How To Build The Application

-The application was built using Microsoft.NETCore.App 6.0.13
+The application was built using `Microsoft.NETCore.App 6.0.13`

 To build the application:
-1. Navigate `"/unattended-test-webservices/src/WebServices"`
+1. In the Terminal navigate to `/unattended-test-webservices/src/WebServices`
 2. Run the following command:
    ```sh
    dotnet build